 It might be that I’ve just created a really confusing API, but I don’t think that’s it – people generally seem to really like the API and this is by far the second most common basic usage error people make with it (the first most common is confusing the functions one_of and sampled_from, which do similar but distinct things.
 I’m still trying to figure out better names for them).

 It took me a while to notice this because I just don’t think of it as a difficult thing to keep track of, but it’s definitely a common pattern.
 It also appears to be almost entirely absent from people who have used Haskell (and presumably other ML-family languages – any statically typed language with type-inference and a bias towards functional programming really) but I don’t know of anyone who has tried to use Hypothesis knowing an ML-family language without also knowing Haskell).

-I think the reason for this is that in an ML family language, where the types are static but inferred, you are constantly playing a learning game with the compiler as your teacher: Whenever you get this wrong, the compiler tells you immediately that you’ve done so and localises it to the place where you’ve made the mistake.
+I think the reason for this is that in an ML family language, where the types are static but inferred, you are constantly playing a learning game with the compiler as your teacher (literally a typing tutor): Whenever you get this wrong, the compiler tells you immediately that you’ve done so and localises it to the place where you’ve made the mistake.
 The error messages aren’t always that easy to understand, but it’s a lot easier to figure out where you’ve made the mistake than when the error message is instead “AttributeError: ‘int’ object has no attribute ‘kittens'” in some function unrelated to where you made the actual error.
 In the dynamically typed context, there’s a larger separation between the observed problem and the solution, which makes it harder to learn from the experience.

 This is probably a game worth playing.
 If people are making this error when using Hypothesis, they I’d expect them to be making it in many other places too.
 I don’t expect many of these errors are making it through to production (especially if your code is well tested), but they’re certainly wasting time while developing.